By Dan Zang, Rockford High School Principal

 There is no question that social media and social networking are certainly here to stay.
 While there are many positive attributes, great causes, and skills that we can learn from being plugged into these sites, let’s be a bit cautious and urge ourselves and our children/students to employ a bit of moderation, common sense, politeness, as well as the ability to decipher factual information.

 From an educational perspective, here are a few more thoughts and concerns related to social media:

 - Students may rely too much on the accessibility of information on social media and the internet as the only pathway to seeking answers/solutions.
-There is research that shows this actually reduces the focus on learning and hampers retaining information.
+There is research that this actually reduces the focus on learning and hampers retaining information.

 - Many educators worry that social media platforms and texting have created a very relaxed attitude towards proper spelling and grammar.
-As I write this article, I am certainly using spell check.
-However, long before these tools were available, a strong foundation was set by amazing teachers in my personal educational journey.
+As I write this article, I am certainly using spell check; however, long before these tools were available, a strong foundation was set by amazing teachers in my personal educational journey.
 Is that foundation as strong for our students who rely on a wide variety of tools and short cuts?

-- The most important aspect of social media that I share with students is a very simple question: if everything you post on social media impacts your personal brand, how do you want to be known?
+- The most important aspect of social media I share with students is a very simple question: if everything you post on social media impacts your personal brand, how do you want to be known?
 Many students (and adults) make hasty decisions that may bring about negative consequences down the road.
 Many college admissions offices and employers are investigating digital footprints.
 Is your digital footprint a true picture of who you really are?

 Wishing each of you all the very best and good health to you and your loved ones!